skilesare/art_and_democratic_hypercatallaxy/hyper_capitalism/state_accounts.md

 An example of an issuing account would be The United States of America or The European Union.

-A strong corporation could, for a time support a currency with the future view of nationalizing the currency when it gains enough steam to over ride the national currency.
+A strong corporation could, for a time support a currency with the future view of nationalizing the currency when it gains enough steam to override the national currency.

 Domain accounts are accounts that the Issuer can charter to offer public services and to operate in the public interest.
 These Accounts can collect Elective taxes.

-Examples are a State government in the united state, a country account in the EU.
-There can also be much smaller agencies.
+Examples are a State government in the United States, a country account in the EU.
+There can also be much smaller domains.
 A dock workers union account could be chartered and dock workers, and anyone wanting to support the dock workers could elect to pay taxes to the union and get a vote.
-Agency Accounts have the power to select their members.
+Domain Accounts have the power to select their members.

 Domain and Issuer state accounts will issue citizens the right to veto their ability to 'catch up.'
 If an account cannot 'catch up' then it cannot issue payment, receive payment, or claim pref payments.
 More will be discussed on this in the chapter on Veto.